fiskaltrust/getting-started/poscreators/middleware-integration.md

 ![icon-list-config](images/icon-list-config.png)

 Here you can now select the previously created Queue and SCU using the corresponding checkboxes and then save your selection.
 In the following we will connect the Queue with the SCU.
-To do this, expand the list entry of the new Cashbox in the overview of the CashBoxes.
+To do this, expand the list entry of the new CashBox in the overview of the CashBoxes.
 The detail area shows the contained configurations.
 Two buttons are assigned to the Queue configuration on the right.
 Press the first button (box and arrow symbol) to assign the new SCU to the Queue.

 ![icon-box-and-arrow](images/icon-box-and-arrow.png)